Composers

 Arthur Whiting.
 American pianist and composer (1861-1936), Whiting studied composition under George Whitefield Chadwick at the New England Conservatory and later under Josef Gabriel Rheinberger in Munich.
 After returning to America, Whiting continued composing, teaching, and lecturing until his death in 1936.

 Charles-Marie Widor.
-Best remembered for his works for organ, Widor (1844-1937) left a number of genuinely charming and impressive chamber compositions as well.
-Born in Lyon to a family of organ builders, Widor studied in Brussels and Paris, where he was appointed assistent to Camille Saint-Saëns at age 24.
+Best remembered for his works for organ, Widor left a number of genuinely charming and impressive chamber compositions as well.
+Born in Lyon in 1844 to a family of organ builders, Widor studied in Brussels and Paris, where he was appointed assistent to Camille Saint-SaÎns at age 24.
 Widor helped found the American Conservatory at Fontainbleau in 1921 and remained its director until succeeded by Maurice Ravel in 1934.
+Widor died in 1937 after suffering a severe stroke a year earlier.

 Aleksey Yanshinov.
 Very little is known about Russian composer Yanshinov beyond his dates (1871-1943) and that he composed several charming violin works in late Romantic style.
 Most of his known compositions were published in Moscow from circa 1900 into the Soviet period.